Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-In \cite{Johnston2019}, a similar formulation is obtained via a moment closure method to obtain a drift-anisotropic diffusion equation with focus on the 2-dimensional spatial case.
+In \cite{Johnston2019}, a similar {model} is obtained via a moment closure method to obtain a drift-anisotropic diffusion equation with focus on the 2-dimensional spatial case.
 This is done from the perspective of a velocity-jump random walk \cite{Othmer1988}, sometimes called a ``run-and-tumble" model, where an individual's movement is determined via a sequence of ``run" phases and ``turning" phases.
-The authors compare local and non-local gradient sampling with exclusive focus given to a uniform sampling over a circular region of radius $R$, which is exactly the top-hat detection function found in line \eqref{detectionkernels}.
-Their equation describing the motion of agents is identical to the general form found in Appendix \ref{sec:FPDer}.
-Similar to \cite{Fagan2017}, the authors then investigate the impact of local vs. non-local sampling under certain model types.
-Note that, while their discussion includes non-local information biasing movement, it does not include any cognitive mechanism influencing movement, and instead focuses exclusively on the detection of environmental cues.
+The authors compare local and nonlocal gradient sampling with exclusive focus given to a uniform sampling over a circular region of radius $R$, which is exactly the top-hat detection function found in line \eqref{detectionkernels}.
+Their equation describing the motion of agents is identical to the general form found in {Section} \ref{sec:FPDer}.
+Similar to \cite{Fagan2017}, the authors then investigate the impact of local vs. nonlocal sampling under certain model types.

-These works motivate a more general consideration of non-local detection and its influence on animal movement.
-Given a general potential $a(x,t)$ biasing an animal's movement in a domain $\O$, we define a general perception function by \eql{ \overline{a}_{g,R} (x,t) := \int_\O a(y,t) g(x-y) dy, }{generaldetection} where $g(\cdot)$ is any perceptual kernel satisfying the four conditions introduced above.
-We use the subscripts $g$ and $R$ to denote the dependence on the choice of perceptual kernel and perceptual radius, respectively.
-Notice also that in order to properly define this quantity in a bounded domain, one must restrict the domain of the perceptual kernel $g(\cdot)$ to be $\O$, the domain considered in the model itself.
-By integrating over $\O$ only, one essentially ``cuts off" the perceptual kernel so that no additional information is gathering from outside the domain considered.
-Such a technicality is addressed in \cite[Eq.
-2.14]{Potts2016}, for example, where the top-hat kernel is used in a bounded domain $(0,L)$.
-For a perceptual radius $R$ and domain $L$, the resulting perception function is defined in three intervals: $(0,R)$, $(R,L-R)$ and $(L-R,L)$, which is most convenient for numerical analysis.
-Analytically, however, such an explicit construction is not necessary in principle.
+These works motivate a more general consideration of nonlocal detection and its influence on animal movement.
+Given a{n arbitrary} potential $a(x,t)$ {defined} in a domain $\O$, {the} perception function {is given} by \eql{ \overline{a}_{g,R} (x,t) := \int_\O a(y,t) g(x-y) dy, }{generaldetection} where $g(\cdot)$ is any perceptual kernel satisfying the four {hypotheses} introduced {previously}.
+We use the subscripts $g$ and $R$ to denote the dependence on the choice of perceptual kernel and perceptual radius, respectively. {Notice that {to remain well defined} in a bounded domain, further modification may be required.
+We address such technicalities in more detail in Section \ref{sec:RoT}.}